Couchsurfing/java-code-styles/README.md

 Java Code Styles
 ================

-IntelliJ IDEA code style settings for Square's Java and Android projects.
+IntelliJ IDEA code style settings for Couchsurfing's Java and Android projects.

 Installation
 ------------

  * Run the `install.sh` script.
- * Restart IntelliJ if it's running.
+ * Restart IntelliJ/Android Studio if it's running.
- * Open IntelliJ Project Settings -> Code Styles, change the code style for the project to the one you want.
+ * Open IntelliJ/Android Studio Project Settings -> Code Styles, change the code style for the project to the one you want.